 Robbie’s credentials evolved early

 At age 14, he was playing guitar professionally and writing music at 15.
-Barely out of his teens, at his house gig at legendary Oil Can Harry’s in Vancouver, he met some of the world’s greatest musicians including Bill Evans, Charles Mingus, Horace Silver, and Gary Burton.
+Barely out of his teens, he landed a house gig with the Meg Walker Quartet at the legendary Oil Can Harry’s in Vancouver.
+During his tenure there he met some of the world’s greatest musicians including Bill Evans, Charles Mingus, Horace Silver, and Gary Burton.